 Never been to university?
 Grew up in poverty?
 So what!
 You can still be a success.
 All you need is ambition and passion, and the rest really will follow.
 Don’t believe us?
 Fine.
-Just take a look at these 10 rags to riches stories that will inspire you.
+Just take a look at these 10 rags to riches and entrepreneurial stories that will inspire you.

 1. J.K.
 Rowling – $1 Billion